-Join Garrick Chow for an in-depth discussion in this video Searching, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Searching, part of Learning iTunes 12.

 - Now that we have a firm grip on the many ways…to get files into your iTunes library,…in this chapter we're going to look at several aspects…of what you can do with those files like browsing…and searching for music, creating playlists,…adjusting how the music sounds when you play it back…and several other ways to enjoy your iTunes content.…For this chapter I'm starting again with a full library…of songs and some videos and I've got iTunes set back…from the previous chapter so that it's using…its default library location.…Not that that really matters though.…Now back in chapter one we looked at ways…in which you can browse through your media…by first choosing the media type here…in the upper left-hand corner.…